The Whole Singing Ocean (2020)

 The Greats by Sylvain Prudhomme, translated by Jessica Moore

-“The chronicle of a success story, a story of love and friendship set against the backdrop of a coup d’état, Les grands is also a beautifully written book.
+“The chronicle of a success story, a story of love and friendship set against the backdrop of a coup d’état, The Greats is also a beautifully written book.
 Vibrant and smooth, each line pulls us into an avalanche of sensations….
 A sumptuous stroll through an Africa on the verge of a rebirth” --Les Inrockuptibles

 “A magnificent ode to music, love, and friendship….
 This book will change you.” --Lire